-Located on the helm Switch Panel, forward of the throttle controls, at the lower right corner, are the trim tab rocker switches.
+With conventional drives trim tab rocker switches are located on the helm Primary Function Switch Panel.
 These switches control the operation of the port and starboard trim tabs located in the transom, at the boat bottom.
 The trim tabs can control the fore and aft "trim" and port and starboard "heel" of your boat while it is on plane.